n132/n132.github.io/_posts/2022-07-03-Guide-of-Seccomp-in-CTF.md

 }
 ```

-Above code is actually almost same as the previous program, as I got the filter from the dumped data of `seccomp-tools`.
+The above code is almost the same as the previous program, as I got the filter from the dumped data of `seccomp-tools`.
 The only difference is that we use `__NR_prctl` rather than `__NR_seccomp` to create the sandbox.

-These two program are quite simple and straitforward but as I said, the above code is vulnerabile don't use it in your program <3.
-Now we know the what's seccomp and how to use seccomp to create syscall filter.
+These two programs are quite straightforward but as I said, the above code is vulnerable don't use it in your program <3.
+Now we know what's seccomp and how to use seccomp to create a syscall filter.

-## More high_level samples
+## Other Samples

 The following code create a seccomp sandbox which only allows SYS_write.
 It use several functions in seccomp library, including "seccomp_init", "seccomp_rule_add", "seccomp_load".
 ```c